toefel18/transcoding-grpc-to-http-json/README.md

 1. Open the project in your favourite IDE
      * run `./gradlew idea` or `./gradlew eclipse` to configure your IDE to detect the generated code directories.

-1. Run `./gradlew`   on Linux/Mac,  or `gradlew.bat` on Windows to run a build.
+1. Run `./gradlew build`   on Linux/Mac,  or `gradlew.bat build` on Windows to run a build.
-1. Run `./gradlew generateProto` to regenerate sources from your .proto files
+1. Run `./gradlew generateProto` generates sources from your .proto files

-## Transcoding gRPC to HTTP/JSON using ENVOY
+## Transcoding gRPC to HTTP/JSON using Envoy proxy

 Generating the protobuf descriptor that envoy requires to expose the service as a http/json api.